Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details Click for Details

-Click for DetailsThe card to the right represents the thoughts and feelings that underly your attitudes.
+Click for DetailsThe card at the top of the circle represents the spiritual tasks and challenges of the present situation.
 Five of Coins (Worry), when reversed: Concern over finance leads to prudent action.
 Impending physical threat is met with calm and skill.
 Suffering and loneliness leads to spiritual growth.
 Stress is met without resorting to excess or the pursuit of oblivion.